ApplicationCraft/applicationcraft.com/source/developers/documentation/ac-mobile-build-phonegap/ac-mobile-build/external-html5cssjs-apps.html.markdown

 ![acmb-new](/img/docs/acmb-new.png)

 Select the Mobile Build tab as circled in the image above.
-Then, click on the New button at the top of the left pane and you will see the following screen where you can give your project a name and upload your Phonegap/Cordova ZIP file.
+Then, click on the New button at the top of the left pane and you will see the following screen where you can give your project a name and upload your PhoneGap/Cordova ZIP file.

 ## Editing config.xml

 You can edit your project's config.xml file from within Application Craft, so you don't have to re-upload each time you make a change to it.
-Information about the config.xml can be found [here on the Phonegap site](https://build.phonegap.com/docs/config-xml).
+Information about the config.xml can be found [here on the PhoneGap site](https://build.phonegap.com/docs/config-xml).

 ![acmb-configxml](/img/docs/acmb-configxml.png)